2023–24 FC Barcelona season: January

-On 4 January, Barcelona started the new year with a comeback win, defeating Las Palmas 2–1 after going 1–0 down in the 12th minute.
+On 4 January, Barcelona started the new year with a comeback win, defeating Las Palmas 1–2 after going 1–0 down in the 12th minute.
 Ferran Torres scored the equaliser in the 55th minute, while İlkay Gündoğan scored the winning goal in the 93rd minute with a penalty kick.
 New signing Vitor Roque made his debut with the team.

-On 7 January, Barcelona defeated Barbastro 3–2 and advanced to the Copa del Rey round of 16 thanks to goals from López, Raphinha and Lewandowski.
+On 7 January, Barcelona defeated Barbastro 2–3 and advanced to the Copa del Rey round of 16 thanks to goals from López, Raphinha and Lewandowski.

 On 11 January, Barcelona advanced to the 2024 Supercopa de España final after they defeated Osasuna 2–0 in the semi-final thanks to goals from Lewandowski and Yamal.
 With his appearance and goal in the 93rd minute, Yamal became the youngest player to take part in the competition and the youngest scorer at the age of 16 years and 182 days, beating the previous record for the 21st century set by Ansu Fati at the age of 17 years and 70 days.

 On 14 January, Barcelona suffered a 4–1 defeat against Real Madrid in the Supercopa final with Lewandowski scoring the only goal for the team.

-On 18 January, the team advanced to the Copa del Rey quarter-finals after they defeated Unionistas 3–1, with the goals coming from Torres, Koundé and Balde.
-Frenkie de Jong made his 200th appearance for Barcelona.
+On 18 January, the team advanced to the Copa del Rey quarter-finals after they defeated Unionistas 1–3, with the goals coming from Torres, Koundé and Balde.
+Pau Cubarsí made his debut in the match, which also saw Frenkie de Jong reach his 200th appearance for Barcelona.

-Barcelona returned to league action on 21 January, winning 4–2 against Real Betis.
+Barcelona returned to league action on 21 January, winning 2–4 against Real Betis.
 Ferran Torres marked his 100th appearance for the club with a hat-trick, with the other goal coming from João Félix.